brownje96/vjepg/README.md

 ## Licensing Note
 You are being licensed these support files.
 I have no claims to the intellectual property of VJ's EPG.
 I am not redistributing it without his permission.

+## How to use
+Obtain VJ's EPG, add to the src directory.
+Make sure the filenames match in /src/ and the Dockerfile.
+Adjust your settings within `docker-compose.yml`.
+Then run with:

+`docker compose up -d --build`

 ## Required Environmental Variables
 |name|purpose|
 |----------|----------|